Between the Giant and Rationality

 The church is opposed to artificial contraception, and this belief dates back to the first centuries of Christianity.
 Such acts are intrinsically disordered because of the view that all sexual acts must be open to procreation.
 There was even a point when the church allowed birth control – but only through abstinence.
 The Vatican even released a document entitled “Vademecum for Confessors,” which stated, “the Church has always taught the intrinsic evil of contraception.”

-Furthermore, the church had always pointed to the Holy Bible as it lies in Genesis 1:28, which states, “God blessed them and said, “Be fruitful and multiply.
-Fill the earth and govern it.
-Reign over the fish in the sea, the birds in the sky, and the animals that scurry along the ground“.
-The fanatics and the Bible warriors do have a point, though.
+The fanatics and the “Bible warriors” do have a point, though.
 Who else is to govern all the blessings this world has to give but the people?
 Who else is to harvest the products of the fruit-bearing trees and cut the wood afterward, not minding landslides and pollution, but the people?
-Who else is to fish the sea in a greedy manner using dynamite and toxic chemicals but the people?
+Who else is responsible for overfishing the sea with dynamite and toxic chemicals, but the people?
 Who else would carve the beautiful and natural shapes of mountains and hills to get precious stones but the people?
-Who else is to hunt the rare and exotic animals for money’s sake but the people?
+Who else hunts rare and exotic animals for money but the people?

 We, the people, are commissioned by the Creator to be the stewards of nature.
-And, as the logic goes, we should multiply.
-Even if reproducing is limitless.
+And, as the logic goes, we should multiply even if reproducing is limitless.
 Even if multiplying equates to self-destruction, isn’t it more sinful to bear when future generations have to suffer?

-It has become our habit to follow and believe whatever the man in the white suit, whose car displays the Veritas sticker, tells us.
-“We follow without question. ” “We follow with the highest reverence.”
-“We follow with the fear of hell if we do not follow.”
-It is funny that after the priest chants a Latin phrase, of which the significance or meaning is unknown to many of us, we instinctively chant ‘amen.’
-It is funny that the Filipinos, the majority of whom are Catholics, abstain from eating pork during Lent to shun extravagance, only to fill their dining tables with more expensive seafood fares like lobsters, grilled blue marlin, and giant prawns.
-These make me want to fry hotdogs using floor wax.
+It is amusing that after the priest chants a Latin phrase, whose significance or meaning is unknown to many of us, we instinctively respond with “amen.”
+And it’s ludicrous that the Filipinos, the majority of whom are Catholics, abstain from eating pork during Lent to shun extravagance, only to fill their dining tables with more expensive seafood fares like lobsters, grilled blue marlin, and giant prawns.
+These hypocricies make me want to fry hot dogs using floor wax.

 Is this what the Creator planned our country to be?
 I doubt He wants most of us to live in dire poverty and disorder.
 I also suspect that the church accurately amplifies the Creator’s orders based on how He wants things to be.
 A little coherence and correction would not destroy the credibility of the church.
-The church should also review its stand on procreation’ in light of the changing world.
+The church should also review its stand on “procreation” in light of the changing world.

 ALLFLAC and High-Definition Audio Players